Samartha21BRS1698/XNL-21BRS1698-LLM-2/README.md

 # XNL-21BRS1698-LLM-2
 this is my LLM task.
+There is a seperate word file of my personal documentation, refer that too.

                                           **Ultra-Advanced LLM Fine-Tuning and Optimization**
 Goal: